contao-thememanager/demo/README.md

 `create-project` command.
 We're assuming here you are familiar with the command line and Composer and have a functioning PHP and webserver setup.

-1. Run `composer create-project contao-thememanager/demo:4.13 your-new-website`
+1. Run `composer create-project contao-thememanager/demo:5.2 your-new-website`
 2. Connect the database e.g. through `DATABASE_URL` in your `.env.local` file.
 3. Import the database backup using `php vendor/bin/contao-console contao:backup:restore`
+4. Create an admin account using `php vendor/bin/contao-console contao:user:create`

 ## Documentation
 A german documentation (WIP - work in progress) can be found by using the following link: